NOTE: Many parks have closed as a result of COVID-19, please check with the municipality's website before venturing out for the below hikes!

-This 70-mile-long trail that spans across three counties is great for hiking, running and biking.
-The flat water of the canal make it work for paddling as well.
-Picturesque with lush greenery, streams and bridges to take it all in.
-Dogs are welcome on leash!
+This 70-mile-long trail that spans across three counties is great for hiking, running, and biking.
+The flat water of the canal makes it work for paddling as well.
+Picturesque with lush greenery, streams, and bridges to take it all in.
+Dogs on a leash are welcome.

 Photo via Amanda Brown, Star Ledger